Martin Bussey combines the roles of composer and conductor.

 Scores of his music are available from www.composersedition.com.

-Currently Martin is working on a commission for the Pinner Festival in 2021.
-A Brother Abroad, composed to celebrate the 700th anniversary of the foundation of Pinner Parish Church explores the spiritual and political tensions in the life of Peter of Corbavia, the bishop who consecrated the church in 1321.
+2021 saw the premiere of a commission for the Pinner Festival, A Brother Abroad, which explored the spiritual and political tensions in the life of Peter of Corbavia, the bishop who consecrated Pinner Parish Church in 1321.

 Mary’s Hand, a one-woman show created with Di Sherlock and mezzo-soprano Clare McCaldin, premiered at Tete-a-tete in the summer of 2018 to great critical acclaim, followed in 2021 by Timeless Figure, an audio-visual work written for baritone Peter Edge.

 The BBC broadcasts Martin's songs regularly from the Ludlow English Song Weekend and they are performed widely at significant venues, including Wigmore Hall.